 The children are able to order school meals in advance to reduce wastage.
-There are three choices each day including the choice on the menu here along with a Jacket Potato and salad bar is available every day.
+There are three choices each day; the Autumn/Winter 2020/2021 menu can be found here.

-Due to ordering meals in advance the school needs 3 weeks notice to change from school lunch to packed lunch.
+Due to ordering meals in advance, the school requires 3 weeks notice to change from school lunch to packed lunch.

-School dinners are cooked on the premises and served in the hall at lunch time.
-The cost per day is £2.10.
+School dinners are cooked on the premises and served in the hall at lunchtime.
+The cost per day is £2.20.
 Children who do not require a meal at this time may eat their sandwiches at tables provided adjacent to the dinner tables in the hall.
-If parents would like their children to have a dinner but are unable to meet the daily charge they may apply to the Education Office for a Free Meals Form here.
+If parents would like their children to have a school dinner but are unable to meet the daily charge they may apply to the Education Office for a Free Meals Form here.

 Please try to pay for school meals weekly and in advance if possible.